-This proposal was adopted by the Board at its meeting on December 17, 2002.
+This proposed rulemaking was adopted by the Board at its meeting on July 13, 2010.

 A. Effective Date

-These proposed amendments are effective upon publication in the Pennsylvania Bulletin as final-form rulemaking.
+This proposed rulemaking will become effective upon final-form publication in the Pennsylvania Bulletin.

 B. Contact Persons